gaepdit/template-app/README.md

 There are two launch profiles:

-* **WebApp Local** — This profile uses data in the "TestData" project and does not connect to any external server.
-A local user account is used to simulate authentication.
+* **WebApp Local** — This profile uses data in the "TestData" project and either uses the data in-memory or builds and seeds a database.
+A local user account can be used to simulate authentication, or an Azure AD account can be configured.

-    You can modify some development settings by creating an "appsettings.Local.json" file in the "WebApp" folder to test various scenarios:
+    You can configure various development scenarios by creating an "appsettings.Local.json" file in the "WebApp" folder with the following settings:

+    - *UseInMemoryData* — Uses in-memory data when `true`.
+Connects to a SQL Server database when `false`.
+    - *UseEfMigrations* - Uses Entity Framework migrations when `true`.
+When set to `false`, the database is deleted and recreated on each run.
+(Only applies if *UseInMemoryData* is `false`.)
+    - *UseAzureAd* — If `true`, the app must be registered in the Azure portal, and configuration settings added in the "AzureAd" settings section.
+If `false`, authentication is simulated using test user data.
-    - *AuthenticatedUser* — Simulates a successful login with a test account when `true`.
+    - *LocalUserIsAuthenticated* — Simulates a successful login with a test account when `true`.
 Simulates a failed login when `false`.
+(Only applies if *UseAzureAd* is `false`.)
-    - *AuthenticatedUserIsAdmin* — Applies all App Roles to the logged in account when `true` or no roles when `false`.
-(Only applies if *AuthenticatedUser* is `true`.)
+    - *LocalUserIsAdmin* — Adds all App Roles to the logged in account when `true` or no roles when `false`.
+(Applies whether *UserAzureAd* is `true` or `false`.)
-    - *BuildLocalDb* — Uses LocalDB when `true`.
-Uses in-memory data when `false`.
-    - *UseEfMigrations* - Uses Entity Framework migrations when `true`.
-Deletes and recreates database when `false`.
-(Only applies if *BuildLocalDb* is `true`.)

-* **WebApp Dev Server** — This profile connects to a remote database server for data and requires an SOG account to log in. *To use this profile, you must add the "appsettings.Development.json" file from the "app-config" repo.*
+* **WebApp Dev Server** — This profile connects to a remote database server for data. *To use this profile, you must add the "appsettings.Development.json" file from the "app-config" repo.*

     Most development should be done using the Local profile.
 The Dev Server profile is only needed when specifically troubleshooting issues with the database server or SOG account.